ihmeuw/pseudopeople/docs/source/index.rst

 Introduction
 ------------

-The University of Washington IHME Simulation Science Team is excited to introduce pseudopeople, the Python package that simplifies Probabilistic Record Linkage (PRL) research and development.
+The University of Washington IHME Simulation Science Team is excited to introduce pseudopeople, the Python package that simplifies Entity Resolution (ER) research and development.
 This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities of real applications of probabilistic record linkage software.
-With sensitive data often required for PRL, accessing and testing new methods and software has been a challenge - until now.
+With sensitive data often required for ER, accessing and testing new methods and software has been a challenge - until now.
 Our innovative approach creates realistic, simulated data including name, address, and date of birth, without compromising privacy.

 Our work builds on the success of previous data synthesis projects, such as